 - Most recently, announced the development of a new clinic model with an inaugural location set to open in 2019 in the Houston Tunnel system below The Esperson Buildings.

 In addition to the expansion of Kelsey-Seybold's physical footprint in the Greater Houston area, the clinic has ushered in the use of advanced technology to make accessing care more convenient for patients.
-In the last year, Kelsey-Seybold Virtual Health has expanded services and now offers Virtual Health services to certain health plan members in 18 medical specialties.
+In the last year, Kelsey-Seybold Virtual Care has expanded services and now offers Virtual Care services to certain health plan members in 18 medical specialties.